Find Affordable College Courses

 Saint Paul, MN

-Our 2023 rankings named Macalester College the most popular school in Minnesota for Slavic, Baltic and Albanian languages students working on their bachelor’s degree.
-Macalester is a small private not-for-profit school located in the large city of Saint Paul.
+Our analysis found Macalester College to be the most popular school for Slavic, Baltic and Albanian languages students who want to pursue a bachelor’s degree in Minnesota.
+Macalester is a small private not-for-profit school located in the city of Saint Paul.

 Of the 3 students majoring in Slavic, Baltic and Albanian at Macalester, 33% are male and 67% are female.